Chapter 8: The Development Loop Reimagined cover

 There's a moment when time stops making sense.
 When the normal relationship between effort and output breaks down completely.

-Turing said in 1945 that we shall do a much better programming job, provided we approach the task with a full appreciation of its tremendous difficulty.
+Dijkstra said in 1972 that we shall do a much better programming job, provided we approach the task with a full appreciation of its tremendous difficulty.
 The difficulty has changed shape, but it has not gone away.

 The Temporal Paradox